Features new to Windows 11: Hardware support

-Windows Subsystem for Android
+Windows Subsystem for Android (WSA)

-Windows 11 will also allow users to install and run Android apps on their devices using the new Windows Subsystem for Android (WSA) and the Android Open Source Project (AOSP).
+Windows 11 allows users to install and run Android apps on their devices using the new Windows Subsystem for Android (WSA) and the Android Open Source Project (AOSP).
 This runs with Intel Bridge Technology, a runtime post-compiler that enables apps written for other architectures to run on x86.
 These apps can be obtained from the Microsoft Store via the Amazon Appstore, or through other sources.

+On March 5, 2024, Microsoft announced the termination of this feature in the updated support document of WSA: "As a result, the Amazon Appstore on Windows and all applications and games dependent on WSA will no longer be supported beginning March 5, 2025.
+Until then, technical support will remain available to customers".

+Windows 11 on ARM

+In Windows 11 on ARM, CHPE is replaced by ARM64EC (Emulation Compatible), a superset of ARM64 which combines ARM64 and x86 code (32-bit and 64-bit), allowing apps to be incrementally transitioned from emulated to native.
+Arm64X binaries were also introduced to support classic Arm64 code and Arm64EC code together.
+Windows 11 added support for OpenCL 1.2 via CLon12 and OpenGL 3.3 via GLon12, open source OpenCL and OpenGL implementations on top DirectX 12 via Mesa Gallium.
+Version 22H2 updated the .NET Framework adding native ARM64 support.
+Version 23H2 added support for vTPM in Hyper-V.